 Like for any other market, once companies are assigned to each Size-Segment, the securities of companies are evaluated for conformity with the additional Size-Segment Investability Requirements for each Size-Segment.
 However, in addition to the requirements described in the relevant sections, such as Section 3.1.6, China A shares are further screened on the basis of their Stock Connect eligibility and Size-Segment allocation status.

-More specifically, China A shares not available through the Stock Connect as well as China A shares of companies allocated to the Mid and Small Cap Size-Segments will not be added to the MSCI China Indexes and thus the MSCI Emerging Markets Indexes.
+More specifically, prior to the November 2019 SAIR, China A shares not available through the Stock Connect as well as China A shares of companies assigned to the Mid and Small Cap Size-Segments will not be added to the MSCI China Indexes and thus the MSCI Emerging Markets Indexes.
+Starting from the November 2019 SAIR, China A shares not available through the Stock Connect as well as China A shares of companies assigned to Small Cap Size-Segments will not be added to the MSCI China Indexes.
+China Indexes.